HL7/cql/input/pages/09-b-cqlreference.md

 The severity determines what level of processing should occur for the message that is generated:

 * Trace – The operation produces an informational message that is expected to be made available to a tracing mechanism such as a debug log in the calling environment.
-In addition, some representation of the contents of the source parameter should be made available to the tracing mechanism.
+In addition, some representation of the contents of the source operand should be made available to the tracing mechanism.
 * Message – The operation produces an informational message that is expected to be made available in some way to the calling environment.
 * Warning – The operation produces a warning message that is expected to be made conspicuously available to the calling environment, potentially to the end-user of the logic.
 * Error – The operation produces a run-time error and return the message to the calling environment.
 This is the only severity that stops evaluation.
 All other severities continue evaluation of the expression.